Recently, we decided to publish a series of case study-style guides to help you grow a brand new website from 0 to 10,000 visits in 30 days.

 All you need your website to do is to communicate a value proposition and collect emails.

 By building your email list, you’re building a traffic generating machine.
 With the click of a couple of buttons, you have guaranteed traffic -- and not only that, but highly engaged, targeted traffic that are far more likely to like, share, and buy from you.

 One of the biggest mistakes business owners make with their websites is that they try to do too much at once, and therefore achieve nothing.
-There’s a Native American quote that says:
+There’s a quote in the book “Hagakure: The Book of the Samurai” by Tsunetomo Yamamoto that says:

 "If you chase two rabbits at once, you will lose them both".

 Business owners have huge lists of "priorities" they want to achieve, forgetting what their original goal was.
 Throughout this entire process, Noah kept me focused on our number one goal:

 10,000 visitors in 30 days.